How the Social Security Administration Is Coping with Rapid Change

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Since then, the changes and developments have been building.
-Here's a look at some of the changes that are underway in 2025.
+Here's a look at some changes underway in 2025.

 Americans were already insecure about their retirements

-Potential beneficiaries are worried about the health of the main Social Security trust fund that is projected to be depleted by 2033.
-A majority of those surveyed by Bankrate in a 2024 survey stated that they were concerned about receiving their promised benefits if the fund does run out of money, including 73% of non-retired and 71% of those already retired.
+Potential beneficiaries are worried about the health of the main Social Security trust fund, which is projected to be depleted by 2033.
+A majority of those questioned by Bankrate in a 2024 survey stated that they were concerned about receiving their promised benefits if the fund runs out of money, including 73% of non-retired people and 71% of those already retired.

 But the anxiety isn’t solely because the trust fund is less than a decade from paying reduced benefits.
 Americans are generally concerned about their money running out during their retired years.